 - In a medium sized bowl, whisk together the all-purpose flour, chopped pecan pieces, salt, and nutmeg until well distributed.

-- In a large bowl, add the butter, powdered sugar, vanilla extract, and almond extract.
-Using a hand mixer or stand mixer, cream together the ingredients until light and fluffy (about 4 to 5 minutes).
+- In the stand mixer bowl, add the butter, powdered sugar, vanilla extract, and almond extract.
+Using a paddle attachment, cream together the ingredients until light and fluffy (about 4 to 5 minutes).

 - Scoop out 2 tablespoons of dough and roll into a ball, this will be the bottom of the snowman.
 Scoop out 1 tablespoon of dough and roll into a smaller ball, this will be the top of the snowman.